Flooding FAQs

 Ultimately, the market determines the value of any residential property.
 Individual owners should seek their own valuation advice if they are concerned that the flood risk estimation may influence their property value.

-Can I get house and contents insurance if my house is in a Flood Risk Precinct?
+Can I get house and contents insurance if my house is at risk of flooding?

 Further information on flood insurance(PDF, 838KB)